webservice24org/asp.net-master-details-crud/README.md

 ## Master-Details CRUD Application
 This project is a Master-Details CRUD application built with ASP.NET Core MVC, Entity Framework Core 8.0.6, and jQuery Ajax.
 It demonstrates how to perform Create, Read, Update, and Delete operations in a master-details relationship using modern web technologies.

+# In this project for Insert and Update Student Data i used Stored Procedure.

 Features
 ASP.NET Core MVC framework
 Entity Framework Core 8.0.6 for data access